tusharsaini0708/InterestSelectApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Validation Used

 - Username can't be empty

 - Email Validation
-    1.Email length must not be less then 9
+   1.Email must have a username(Email should not start with "@")
    2.Email must contain a "@" symbol
-    3.Email must have a digit(integar) just before "@"
+   3.Email must have a domain after "@" ex. @gmail.com
-    4.Position of "." must be right

-    Accepted Email Example: abcd34@efg.hij   or   abcd34@efg.hi
+   4.Email must have a top level domain ex. .com .in ( not one word like .c) Accepted Email Example: abcd34@efg.hij or abcd34@efg.hi

-- User Must Select 3 Interests
+- User Must Atleast Select One Interest
    1.User can search interest by entering keywords in Search Interest Component
    For ex. if users want to select "music" then as user enter "m" or "mu" in Search Component then API fetches all the interest options that are starting from "m" now user can select "music" option from that.

+  2.User can Select Maximum 3 Interests.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`